Gifted and Talented

 - Teacher expertise in identifying strengths, talents and interests of students without predetermining or limiting future development.
 Observations in varying situations, formal testing, parent feedback, self and peer reflection, counsellor observations and testing all contribute to the identification of the developing gifted and talented child.

 - Extension and differentiation across year levels.
 These structures provide opportunities for targeted extension for identified students.
-Programs include: guided reading groups, Guided Maths , Instrumental Music Program, access to a wide variety of relevant competitions both for individuals and groups, such as University of NSW, French, Rostrum Public Speaking, participation in selective sporting teams and individual sports, Choir.
+Programs include: Maths and Literacy specialist teachers, Gateways, the Instrumental Music Program and access to a wide variety of relevant competitions both for individuals and groups, such as University of NSW, French, Rostrum, public speaking, participation in selective sporting teams and individual sports.

 - Opportunities for students to develop a vast repertoire of skills through experiences in Assemblies, Student Representative Council, across age level buddy program, Aranda Sports Leaders, school and vice captains and sports captains, peer tutoring, the G-Force and Media Team.